Bobby Winkles: Big league career

 In 1972, Winkles jumped from the Arizona State campus to the major leagues as a coach for the California Angels of the American League.
 In 1973, Winkles became the Angels' manager, succeeding Del Rice.
 His 1973 club won 79, lost 83 and finished fourth in the American League West Division.
 But in 1974, the Angels lost 44 of their first 75 games and Winkles was fired on June 26 and replaced with Dick Williams.

 On July 8, two weeks after the Angels fired him, Winkles became third base coach for the Oakland Athletics and was a member of their 1974 World Series championship team as well as their 1975 AL West champions under skipper Alvin Dark.
 After Dark's firing, Winkles then spent 1976 through June 25, 1977, as a coach for the cross-bay San Francisco Giants.

 On June 26, Winkles returned to the Athletics to manage Oakland for parts of the 1977 and 1978 seasons, as he replaced (in 1977) and then was succeeded by (in 1978) the same manager: Jack McKeon.
 The A's were then a struggling outfit in the final throes of the Charlie Finley era.
-But Winkles' 1978 team roared to a 19–5 start by May 5, and was still 24–15 after sweeping a doubleheader against the White Sox on May 21 when Winkles resigned two days later on May 23 despite the club being in first place in the American League West.
+But Winkles's 1978 team roared to a 19–5 start by May 5, and was still 24–15 after sweeping a doubleheader against the White Sox on May 21 when Winkles resigned two days later on May 23 despite the club being in first place in the American League West.
 The primary reason behind his resignation was Finley's micro-management style.
 By extension, he had also grown tired of Finley's hand-picked vice president Stanley Burrell.
 His final managerial record: 170 wins, 213 defeats (.444).

-A coaching stint with the White Sox immediately followed Winkles' 1978 resignation as the A's manager, and he was a member of the White Sox staff through 1981.
+A coaching stint with the White Sox immediately followed Winkles's 1978 resignation as the A's manager, and he was a member of the White Sox staff through 1981.
 Then, from 1982 to 1985, Winkles led the Chisox' player development department.
 He joined the Montreal Expos as a coach from 1986 through 1988, and then moved into the broadcast booth as an analyst on the Expos' radio network from 1989 through 1993.
 In 2006, he was inducted into the College Baseball Hall of Fame.